 \subsection{Trade-off Problem between General Language Model and Task-specific Adaptation}

-To answer RQ1, we compare the changing trend of the general language model and the ability of task-specific adaptation during the training of MAML to find whether there is a trade-off problem.
+To answer RQ1, we compare the changing trend of the general language model and the task-specific adaptation ability during the training of MAML to find whether there is a trade-off problem.
 (Figure \ref{fig:trend}) We select the trained parameter initialization at different MAML training epochs and evaluate them directly on the meta-testing set before fine-tuning, using the quality performance (accuracy for classification and BLEU for generation) to evaluate the general language model.
-Then we use the personality performance (accuracy for classification and C Score for generation) after fine-tuning to measure each model's ability of adapting to specific tasks.
+Then we use the personality performance (accuracy for classification and C Score for generation) after fine-tuning to measure each model's ability to adapt to specific tasks.

 When the training epochs increase, the model's ability of task-specific adaptation reaches the peak earlier than the quality of its general language model does.
-On {\tt Persona}, BLEU before fine-tuning reaches the peak at epoch 3000, but after epoch 1500, the final C Score drops.
-On {\tt Weibo}, the changing trends are consistent with the results on {\tt Persona}.
-On {\tt FewRel} and {\tt Amazon}, the general language model first becomes better and then over-fits to the training data, but the final accuracy decreases after epoch 1.
+In {\tt Persona}, BLEU before fine-tuning reaches the peak at epoch 3000, but after epoch 1500, the final C Score drops.
+In {\tt Weibo}, the changing trends are consistent with the results on {\tt Persona}.
+In {\tt FewRel} and {\tt Amazon}, the general language model first becomes better and then over-fits to the training data, but the final accuracy decreases after epoch 1.

 The finding suggests that parameter initialization at the late training stage has strong general language generation ability, but performs comparative poorly in task-specific adaptation.
 Although in the early training stage, the performance improves benefiting from the pre-trained general language model, if the language model becomes too ``general", it will lose the ability of adapting to specific tasks.
 It is noteworthy that the "too general" problem is not the same as over-fitting, since the "too general" model performs well before fine-tuning, which means it does not over-fit to the training data.